Towards Fair and Efficient allocation of Mobility-on-Demand resources through a Karma Economy: CONCLUSIONS

 The primary contributions of this paper are threefold:

-\begin{itemize} \item We propose a simplified fairness-oriented ride-hailing allocation problem, along with the key features that distinguish it from traditional mechanism design approaches in transportation systems. \item We extend the Karma economy framework to account for scenarios in which user urgency is endogenous, evolving in response to the system rather than being dictated solely by external factors, while preserving and extending the theoretical guarantees of efficiency and fairness that characterize the original framework. \item We demonstrate the applicability of this enhanced theoretical framework through its implementation in a simulated scenario, showing how our augmented Karma economy can be used to develop fair and efficient ride-hailing allocation strategies. \end{itemize} The remainder of this manuscript unfolds as follows.
-Section \ref{sec:problem} defines the system model and the specific characteristics of the problem, while Section \ref{sec:contr} introduces the game-theoretic approach for Karma-based ride-hailing systems, considering endogenous urgency processes for users.
-To support the theoretical findings, Section \ref{sec:exp} reports on a case study.
-Lastly, conclusions and future outlooks are reported in Section \ref{sec:conc}.
+\begin{itemize} \item We propose a simplified fairness-oriented ride-hailing allocation problem, along with the key features that distinguish it from traditional mechanism design approaches in transportation systems. \item We extend the Karma economy framework to account for scenarios in which user urgency is endogenous, evolving in response to the system rather than being dictated solely by external factors, while preserving and extending the theoretical guarantees of efficiency and fairness that characterize the original framework. \item We demonstrate the applicability of this enhanced theoretical framework through its implementation in a simulated scenario, \mods{illustrating how the augmented Karma economy behaves under endogenous urgency and providing a proof-of-concept for its potential use in fair ride-hailing allocation problems.} \end{itemize}

+The remainder of this manuscript unfolds as follows.
+Section~\ref{sec:problem} defines the system model and the specific characteristics of the problem, while Section~\ref{sec:contr} introduces the game-theoretic approach for Karma-based ride-hailing systems, considering endogenous urgency processes for users.
+To support the theoretical findings, Section~\ref{sec:exp} reports on a case study.
+Lastly, conclusions and future outlooks are reported in Section~\ref{sec:conc}.